Jozty/website/content/functions/empty.md

 ---
-title: empty function
+title: Empty function
-description: a thorough tour of empty function
+description: Gives the empty value of its argument's type.
+keywords: Empty
 ---

 ## Empty